daveho/declarative-autograder/guide.md

 This document explains the concepts and techniques needed to use the [Declarative Autograder Framework](https://github.com/daveho/declarative-autograder).

-In addition to reading this guide document, you should also look at the autograder examples (TODO: link to examples), since they show how these concepts and techniques are applied in practice.
+From a practical standpoint, looking at the examples (TODO: link to examples) is probably the best place to start for learning how to use DAF to implement autograders.
+However, the content in this document is important if you want to really understand how DAF autograders are put together.

 ## Background, philosophy